 Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
-Due to Indian Government regulations the use of curtains and tinted glass windows are prohibited across India.

 Planes: Internal flights are based on economy class, with reputable airlines.
-Pre-flight allocation is not available on international and internal flight sectors.

 Alternative transport: While in India, transport for all sightseeing will be in a small coach (no more than 24 seats).
 Transport in Darjeeling may be in separate 4WD vehicles (4 tour participants per vehicle).
 In Darjeeling, you will travel to Tiger Hill on board a sumo truck.
-During your time in Bhutan, you will be transported in a mini coach

-(no more than 18 seats) as the roads wind around mountains and through valleys, and it is easier to navigate in this type of vehicle.
+During your time in Bhutan, you will be transported in a mini coach (no more than 18 seats) as the roads wind around mountains and through valleys, and it is easier to navigate in this type of vehicle.
 Your luggage will most likely travel in a second vehicle.
 Legroom on these small coaches may be restricted.

 Most of the roads are also very winding and are cut into a cliff face, giving you a magnificent view of the scenery and mountains as you drive past.
-This means space to pass is at a premium, and although distances are not large the time to travel these distances is a lot longer than it would take in Australia.
+This means space to pass is at a premium, and although distances are not large the time to travel these distances is a lot longer than it would take in less mountainous terrain.
 Continual road works are also taking place in Bhutan, with rocks being extracted to be used in the Hydro Electric Power Stations that are under construction in Bhutan.
 This will impact on drive times and may mean some days are full of driving including comfort stops throughout the day.
 Though there are toilet stops at cafes and restaurants, some will be at 'bush toilets' en route, hence it is a good idea to carry some toilet paper with you at all times.